jesse-gray/jggames/README.md

-# watsonmvc
+# phpwebapp

-This is a PHP MVC framework
+This is a PHP MVC web application
+This application is a eccomerce store with a user forum

+A login is required for accesing the forum

+An admin account is required for user or product editing

 # Initial set up